helene-b-e/binder_r_test/README.md

 requirements.txt with Jupytext is to be able to run Rmarkdown in Jupyter.
 For this one also  [needs](https://github.com/mwouts/jupytext/blob/master/.jupyter/jupyter_notebook_config.py) :
 .jupytext/jupyter_notebook_config.py :
 c.NotebookApp.contents_manager_class = 'jupytext.TextFileContentsManager'
+Remeber to open .Rmd and .ipynb and set kernel to R locally so the fiels will open with the R kernel in Jupyter as default

 Afterwards copy your github repository name and add the information here: https://mybinder.org/#

 You can recieve an url-link to RStudio by choosing URL where it says "Path to a notebook file (optional)" and then writing 'rstudio': https://mybinder.org/v2/gh/helene-b-e/binder_r_test.git/master?urlpath=rstudio